The Basics - Part 2

 Antenna and Hinge

 The antenna, or swinging top, is a nominal 0.027" thick perforated brass with 5/64" holes spaced 8 per inch in staggered rows.
-To give rigidity to the element that the clear-based pilot communicators did not have, the four sides were bent.
-The sheets were likely bent by hand (not pressed in a form, since they were all different) after being cut to size, with the front rounded corners lightly tamped over a hard spherical form.
-A 1/16" brass wire was silver-soldered none too cleanly onto the bent sheet, and then the wire was inserted into two 1/8" (nominal) wide brass disc hinge wheels cut from a 5/8" diameter rod.
+To give rigidity to the element that the clear-based pilot communicators didn't have, the four sides were bent.
+The sheets were likely bent by hand (not pressed in a form, since they were all different) after being cut to size.
+A 1/16" wire, usually brass, was soldered none too cleanly onto the bent sheet, and then the wire was inserted into two 1/8" wide brass disc hinge wheels cut from a 5/8" diameter rod.
 These discs also had a hole in the center.
-To finish the assembly, a 1/8" dia. rod was inserted through the disc's holes and the rod was glued to the top shell half with a glob of grey plumber's epoxy.
+To finish the assembly, a 1/8" dia. rod was inserted as an axle through the disc's holes and the rod was glued to the top shell half with a glob of grey plumber's epoxy.

 The antenna (with 2.90" x 1.64" average outside dimensions) when being opened can be seen both stopping at a less than 180 degrees and less commonly swinging freely beyond to a point were the back edge of the antenna hits the underside of the shell.
 A small pin was inserted into the inward surface of the right hinge disc to act as a stop when it hit the inside of the top shell.
-In some, this pin fell out early and stayed that way.
-During the series, the stop-pin also came out of Gamma (see below right), Delta and Kappa, but were often put back in.
+In some, this pin fell out, though in Gamma (see below right) and Iota, the pin was later put back in.

 Screws

-Screws are seen in six comms: Alpha, Beta, Gamma, Zeta, Eta, and Kappa.
-Screen caps confirm the primary type to be a tiny 2-56 1/2" brass slotted oval-head machine screw, though the odd steel or round head of that same size can also seen in a few.
+Screws are seen in five comms: Alpha, Beta, Gamma, Zeta and KappaThe most common type is a tiny 2-56 1/2" brass slotted oval-head machine screw, though the odd steel or round head of that same size can also seen in a few.

-Those bottom shells with screws also have an indentation (or "dimple") in the plastic shell for the screws to recess into.
-Three comms, however (Epsilon, Theta and Iota), came with no screws or indentations.
+Those bottom shells with screws also have four indentations (or "dimples") in the plastic shell for the screws to recess into.
+Four comms, however (Epsilon, Theta, Eta and Iota), came with no screws or indentations.
 Both shell halves are obviously glued to the midplate.
 And one is an odd mix; Delta has the indentations in the bottom but no screws - nor are the holes even drilled through the Kydex.
-The why of these differences is entirely unknown.

 Velcro